-NN Group maintains a Global Asset List, which contains all asset classes in which (subsidiaries of) NN Group are allowed to invest.
-Before an asset class is approved for this list, a New Investment Class Approval & Review Procedure (NICARP) must be followed.
+NN Leven complies with the prudent person principles as set out in Directive 2009/138/EC/article 132: Prudent person principle.
+NN Group maintains a Global Asset List, which contains all asset classes in which NN Group and its subsidiaries are allowed to invest.
+Before an asset class is approved for this list, a New Investment Class Approval & Review Procedure ('NICARP') must be followed.

-The NICARP should describe all relevant considerations on return, risk and operational consequences that are relevant to the decision whether NN Leven should invest in the proposed investment class.
+The NICARP describes all relevant considerations on return, risk and operational consequences that are relevant to the decision whether a Business Unit of NN Group should invest in the proposed investment class.

 The NICARP request does not describe a specific transaction, but is a proposal for the potential investment in an investment class.
 The NICARP should nevertheless address the quantitative impact of potential future investments and include proposed portfolio limits for the product.
-This should always be in line with internal policies as well as external constraints (such as regulatory limits).
-A NICARP should demonstrate that:
+This should always be in line with NN Group internal policies as well as external constraints (such as regulatory limits).